 Let’s be real here:

-I was looking to find my passion but I also wanted to make money blogging.
+I was looking to find my passion, but I also wanted to make money blogging.
 My goal was to be able to make $1,000 a month after a year of blogging.
 If I couldn’t do that, I would just quit this blogging business and move on to new adventures.
-But in order to do that, I had to learn how to make money blogging…
+But to do that, I had to learn how to make money blogging…

 And this is what happened after 3 months of having my blog online.
 I made…

 Ads Income (Mediavine) = $2,572.73